dhayalramk/Learn/pages/A ___ TryExponent ___ System Design Interview Guide%3A FAANG and Startups.md

 		- Network protocols ensure standardized communication amount machines, crucial for maintaining order and functionality in network interactions.
 The internet primarily uses two models, TCP/IP and OSI, to structure these communications.
 		- TCP/IP Protocol and OSI Models
 			- TCP/IP Protocol: Consists of four layers: Network Access, Internet, Transport and Application.
 It uses protocol like IP (Internet Protocol) and TCP (Transmission Control Protocol) to facilitate data transmission across network ideas.
-			- OSI Model: A more conceptual, seven-layer model that provides a detailed -
+			- OSI Model: A more conceptual, seven-layer model that provides a detailed breakdown of the network communication process.
+		- TCP and UDP:
+			- TCP: Focuses on reliable transmission, correcting errors like lost -
 	-